scenaristeur/ProjectManager/README.md

 ProjectManager
 ==============

-Using Processing with Jena for managing Projects on a Fuseki serveur
+Using Processing with Jena for managing Projects on a Fuseki server